• Skip to primary navigation

 Place the pitted dates, water, and vanilla in a saucepan and bring them to a boil.
 Then add the bicarbonate of soda to the mixture.

-Be careful as it will fizz up.
-Take the mixture off the heat.
 Turn the mixture into a purée with a hand blender.
 Set aside to cool down for 15 minutes.

 dates are cooked and blitzed into a Purée

-Make The Sticky Toffee Cake
+Make the Sticky Toffee Cake

 Preheat the oven to 160° C - 320° F (fan oven).
 Grease a 25cm x 40cm (10" x 16") baking tin and then set it aside.
-Whisk butter and sugar until the mixture is light and fluffy.

 gradually adding the eggs, treacle and golden syrup